cakephp/docs/en/appendices/3-0-migration-guide.rst

 * ``HttpSocket`` is now :php:class:`Cake\\Network\\Http\\Client`.
 * Http\Client has been re-written from the ground up.
 It has a simpler/easy to use API, support for new authentication systems like Oauth, and file uploads.
-  It uses PHP's stream API's so there is no requirement for curl.
+  It uses PHP's stream APIs so there is no requirement for curl.
 See the :doc:`/core-utility-libraries/httpclient` documentation for more information.

 Network\Email